Red-Teapot/MinecraftTelegramChatBridge/README.md

 ## Usage

+1. Install the plugin and run the server once to generate the default config.
+You will need to edit it.
-1. Create a Telegram bot
+2. Create a Telegram bot via BotFather.
+Copy the token and bot username provided by BotFather into the plugin config.
+3. If you need the chat and thread ID, set `allowChatIDCommand` to `true` in the plugin config, start the server and run the `/chatid` command in the thread you want to use the bot in.
-2. Specify bot username, token, chat and thread IDs in plugin config.
+4. Specify chat and thread IDs in plugin config.
-   Default config file will be created if you launch the server without one.
+5. Optionally, set `allowChatIDCommand` to `false`.

 ## Development